ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

 ## Export an OpenAPI contract

-By following an **API code-first approach**, you can convert your Ballerina service APIs into human-readable or machine-readable documents such as OpenAPI documents by using the Ballerina to OpenAPI CLI Tool as follows.
+If you are an API developer who prefer to follow the **code-first approach**, you can convert your Ballerina service APIs into human-readable or machine-readable documents such as OpenAPI documents by using the Ballerina to OpenAPI CLI Tool as follows.

 Export the Ballerina service to an OpenAPI Specification 3.0.0 definition.
 For the export to work properly, the input Ballerina service should be defined using the basic service and resource-level HTTP annotations.